MVeszpremi/M202_Solar_Tracker/docs/report.md

-To address these requirements, we carefully devised and executed the CloudSegmentation class.
+To address these requirements, we carefully devised and executed the **CloudSegmentation** class.
 The purpose of this class is crucial in our weather monitoring system, specifically in gathering and analyzing cloud photos using a camera.
-The capture_image method efficiently retrieves real-time photos from the camera.
+The **capture_image** method efficiently retrieves real-time photos from the camera.
 Subsequently, the class enhances the processing efficiency of these photos by reducing their dimensions and subsequently saves them for further study.

-The CloudSegmentation class utilizes the create_cloud_mask function specifically for the purpose of cloud detection and analysis.
+The **CloudSegmentation** class utilizes the **create_cloud_mask** function specifically for the purpose of cloud detection and analysis.
 This technique converts the collected pictures into grayscale and using a binary threshold to differentiate clouds from the sky.
 In order to improve the accuracy of the produced mask, the method also includes morphological processes.

-In addition, the processForClouds function of the class enhances the analysis by manipulating the collected photos to generate cloud masks and outlining hexagons around the clouds.
+In addition, the **processForClouds** function of the class enhances the analysis by manipulating the collected photos to generate cloud masks and outlining hexagons around the clouds.
 This procedure is essential for precisely determining and examining the positions of clouds.
 The find_closest method of the class calculates the closest point to a specified angular error, which is a crucial operation for accurately determining the precise location of clouds.

-The draw_hexagon_around_clouds function of the CloudSegmentation class visually represents the form and position of clouds by creating polygons around identified clouds.
+The **draw_hexagon_around_clouds** function of the CloudSegmentation class visually represents the form and position of clouds by creating polygons around identified clouds.
 This capability is essential for monitoring and evaluating the movements and alterations of clouds.

 To summarize, the CloudSegmentation class includes a release method for releasing camera resources and a setErrAngle method for changing the acquired picture angles depending on angular faults.
 The CloudSegmentation class is a crucial part of our weather monitoring system, providing strong support for cloud identification and analysis with its efficient and effective image processing algorithms.
+These are some of the final results：

 **Weather Dectection**